squdgy/XprChatUsingMcp/Readme.md

 - `llama3.2:3b` Ollama model
 - A Brave Search API key
 - Docker (used for a local version of the Search MCP server)
-- The MCP server for XPR Network access (TODO)
+- The MCP server for XPR Network access (https://github.com/squdgy/xpr-mcp)

 ### Running
 - Set environment variables